Morgahl/motley/README.md

 # Motley - Patterns for mocking architecture
+behavioral definitions creating structured restrictions

+IE build your puzzle and THEN solve it.

 Let's do an actor mocking library that
 1. Validates the soundness of the mocked actors by the fact that it actually compiles
 2. Validates the patterns of actor interactions with a simple test suite.